 Next we bound the 'singe-well'-term.
 Since the function $x\mapsto (x-1)^2$ is $2$-Lipschitz on $[0,1]$, we obtain

 Summing this estimate over all $\e x\in\e\Lw\cap Q_{\varrho}$ and adding the result to \eqref{eq:gradv}, we infer from \eqref{eq:almostopt} that

-We claim that the last three terms can be made small relatively to $\varrho^{d-1}$ by choosing the right order of limits.
+We claim that the last three terms can be made small relatively to $\varrho^{d-1}$ by choosing the order of limits as in the statement.
 On the one hand, note that since $\eta\in(0,1/2)$ we have by \eqref{eq:almostopt}

 On the other hand, since $v_{\e}\geq 0$, from \eqref{eq:goodchoice} we deduce